yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 programming.
 To not leave people behind, I'll try explaining some basics as we go, but to get deeper understanding, I wholeheartedly recommend the Raytracing Weekend book series as a primer (https://raytracing.github.io/).
 The second topic for which there are some knowledge assumptions is SIMD.
-Here, my long-form recommendation for the patient is Casey Muratori's Handmade Hero (https://guide.handmadehero.org/) and Computer Enhance (https://computerenhance.com) series, which both touch on way more topics than just SIMD.
+Here, my long-form recommendation for the patient viewer is Casey Muratori's Handmade Hero (https://guide.handmadehero.org/) and Computer Enhance (https://computerenhance.com) series, which both touch on way more topics than just SIMD.

 The article stems from work I did in early 2023.
 As of the time of writing (December 2025), that work is the most focused technical work I have done.
-This is quite the luxury for me, as I usually don't get to concentracte for three months on a single part of the system, and instead have to prioritize what is the most valuable thing for me to work on.
+This was quite the luxury for me, as I usually don't get to concentracte for weeks months on doing single part of the system well, and instead have to prioritize what is the most valuable thing for me to work on.
 This was a happy and rare exception.

 Also note that I am a generalist, and thus don't consider myself deeply knowledgeable in computer graphics.
 I am painfully aware that I could have missed an obvious technique that could have made